ISC2 CISSP

 Sara A.

-In this article, we will explore what one needs to know about disaster recovery plan development for the CISSP certification exam and what is in a disaster recovery plan, but before, let’s have an overview of what a recovery plan should have.
+This article will explore what one needs to know about disaster recovery plan development for the CISSP certification exam and what is in a disaster recovery plan.
+But before that, let’s overview what a recovery plan should have.

 Earn your CISSP, guaranteed!